 Characters of the Family as given above.
 (Greek "one" and "to separate," allusion to one stamen being longer than the others.)
+Species about 6, tropics of the Old World, 2 in the Philippines.

 1. M. hastata (L.) Solms.
 Calaboa (Tag.).